FlorianLudwig/pdk8s/README.md

 ### Pure python

 `cdk8s` is written in TypeScript and with the power of jsii usable from other languages, as python.  `pdk8s` is written in pure python with no bridge to other languages.
 This means you are limited to python and cannot reuse charts written in other languages.
-Therefore a `pdk8s` is focused on providing an awesome experience writing charts in python:  Readable tracebacks, happy IDE and linters, ...
+Therefore, a `pdk8s` is focused on providing an awesome experience writing charts in python: Readable tracebacks, happy IDE and linters, ...

 ### Context / Constructs

-Currently there is no equivalent of "constructs" in `pdk8s`.
+Currently, there is no equivalent of "constructs" in `pdk8s`.
 In `cdk8s` highlevel objects (e.g. `Service`) are special: They have an extra argument (the first one) which is the context in which they are defined, e.g. `k8s.Service(self, ...)` where `self` is the context.

 In `pdk8s` there is no special treatment of these types.
 There might be later on, but they would be added and not replaced.

-This allows for more flexiblity on how to construct your chart generator.
+This allows for more flexibility on how to construct your chart generator.

 ### Names